k12345663/studio/PROJECT_REPORT.md

                 *   A `category` ('Technical' or 'Non-Technical').
                 *   A `difficulty` level ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master').
                 *   An `estimatedTimeMinutes` (AI suggests based on difficulty, e.g., Naive:2, Master:10).
-            *   It also generates a scoring rubric with 3-5 weighted criteria (summing to 1.0), with criteria explicitly referencing key phrases from the JD, resume (including projects), or candidate context for a broad yet deeply contextual evaluation.
+            *   It also generates a scoring rubric with 3-5 weighted criteria (summing to 1.0).
+Criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from the JD, resume (including projects), or candidate context for a broad yet deeply contextual evaluation.
         *   **Output Schema (`GenerateInterviewKitOutputSchema` using Zod)**: A structured JSON object.
 Zod descriptions guide the AI.
         *   **Error Handling**: Basic error checking and default-filling ensures the AI output is usable.
-Post-processing normalizes rubric weights and applies default times if AI misses them.
+Post-processing normalizes rubric weights to sum to 1.0 and applies default times if AI misses them.

     2.  **`customizeInterviewKit`**:
         *   **Input**: `jobDescription`, `candidateResume` (key reference document, including projects), `candidateExperienceContext`, `competencies` (potentially user-edited, including IDs, importance, questions with category, IDs, 5-level difficulty, time), and `rubricCriteria` (potentially user-edited).